akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Yet for Beatrice, something did not ring true about him, though she knew not what and could not say why.
 He was handsome enough, well‑spoken, attentive.
 But when he looked at her, it was little different from him counting the heads of cattle or calculating the value of the wool clip.
 He did not see her.
 He saw Stanwey, measured the timber in the hall.

 One evening, after Sir Guy had ridden away, Harold spoke quietly.
-“He has asked to speak with me.
-About a marriage.”
+“He has asked to speak with me, about a marriage.”

 Beatrice’s heart clenched.
 “What did you say?”